Post

 Consider how Telegram fits with your other channels.
 Content that appears on your blog might also be shared on Twitter, LinkedIn, and other platforms.
 Your Telegram channel becomes another distribution point in this ecosystem.

 The same principles of consistency apply.
 Subscribers expect regular updates.
-Automation ensures you deliver without burning out.
+RSS feed Telegram automation ensures you deliver without burning out.

 Common Pitfalls to Avoid